yathit/yathit-inboxcrm-help/_posts/2000-06-01-license-management.md

 With the [License Management portal](https://www.yathit.com/portal/index.html), users can easily be assigned with a purchased subscription.

-Users can assign a person via email to have access to the licence's and 'Subscriptions' on a page.
+Users can assign a person via email to have access to the licence's and 'Subscriptions' on the page.

 {% include screenshot.html file="license-portal.png" %}